Which vaccine has the fewest side effects?

 Collett said she didn’t experience any reactions out of the ordinary.

-“Just normal reaction from a vaccine so it wasn’t too bad,” she said.
+“Just normal reaction from a vaccine so it wasn’t too bad,” Rohr said.

 Shaver said his reactions came after his second dose of the Moderna vaccine.